Senior School SSDA

 The image here shows six stages to the Masterplan, which are:

-Stage 4: Landscaping and pathway upgrades articulating the pedestrian corridor from Stanmore Road to Newington Road, known as Memorial Drive
+Stage 4: Landscaping and pathway upgrades articulating the pedestrian corridor from Stanmore Road to Newington Road, known as Memorial Drive.

 Changes to the masterplan

 In early 2025, Newington College engaged with Inner West Council, key government agencies and the local community about the masterplan.
 Since that time, the College has been working through feedback and refining the design.
-The following changes have been made:

-- In addition to the Sevington Courts redevelopment in Stage 1, a new classroom pavilion will be developed at the College’s Stanmore Road frontage, creating a new entry plaza and civic space to welcome students, staff, visitors and the local community.
+- In response to feedback about creating a civic space on Stanmore Rd, a new classroom pavilion has been incorporated to improve the College’s Stanmore Road frontage, creating a new entry plaza to welcome students, staff, visitors and the local community.

 What impacts from the project are anticipated?